pingidentity/pingidentity-devops-getting-started/docs/get-started/prodLicense.md

 ---
 # DevOps Product Licenses

-In order to run the Ping Identity DevOps images, a valid product license is required.
-There are several ways to obtain a product license to run the images:
+To run the Ping Identity DevOps images, you must have a valid product license.
+You can use either of the following licenses for DevOps images.

 #### Evaluation License

-By registering for Ping Identity's DevOps program, you'll be issued credentials that will automate the process of retrieving evaluation product license.
+When you register for Ping Identity's DevOps program, you are issued credentials that automate the process of retrieving an evaluation product license.

 !!! warning "Evaluation License"
-    Please note that evaluation licenses are short lived (30 days) and **must not** be used in production deployments.
+    Evaluation licenses are short lived (30 days) and **must not** be used in production deployments.

 Evaluation licenses can only be used with images published in the last 90 days.
-If you wish to continue to use an image that was published more than 90 days ago, you must obtain a product license.
+If you want to continue to use an image that was published more than 90 days ago, you must obtain a product license.
-Once you have product license for the product and version of the more-than-90-days-old image, follow the instructions to [mount the product license](../how-to/existingLicense.md).
+After you have a product license for the product and version of the more-than-90-days-old image, follow the instructions to [mount the product license](../how-to/existingLicense.md).

 * [Using your DevOps User/Key](#using-your-devops-user-and-key)